tomelam/learn-dojo-custom-elements/README.md

 ## A quickstart to building Dojo custom elements

-Each of the following scripts in the current directory checks prerequisite setup and, if the setup has been done, executes a command from the "Dojo Building Guide" or notifies the user about the setup.
-They are meant to be executed in the order given here.
+Follow the following steps in the current directory.

-1. `check-tools.sh` in the current project checks whether Node, `@dojo/cli-create-app`, and `typescript` have been installed so that they can be used in the project.
+1. Run `check-tools.sh` in the current directory to check whether Node, `@dojo/cli-create-widget`, and `typescript` have been installed so that they can be used in the project.

-2. `build.sh` initializes the current project using the command `dojo create widget --name learn-dojo-custom-elements`.
+2. Run `create.sh` in the current directory to create a Dojo widget library scaffold using the command

-3. `build-dist.sh` creates an application bundle and outputs the results to the `output/dist` directory.

-4. `serve-and-watch.sh` starts a web server on port 9999 and makes Dojo's build tool rebuild the application whenever when the application's source files change.

-5. `test.sh` runs the application's unit and functional tests.
+`dojo create widget --name learn-dojo-custom-elements`.

+3. Run `build.sh` to compile the widget into a custom element.
+The directory `output` will be created.

 dojo create widget --name hero-widget-lib